nicnolen/note-taker/README.md

 To see the deployed version of the app, follow this link: https://protected-basin-46289.herokuapp.com/

 ### Visual Walkthrough
-For a visual walkthrough about how to create the team profile, click on the link:
+For a visual walkthrough about how to create the team profile, click on the link: <iframe src="https://drive.google.com/file/d/1u2IXtkE8fQXWD64s7heMywAGaZutHb7e/preview" width="640" height="480"></iframe>

 ## License